“Sometimes it’s good to proclaim your independence, otherwise you’re always just a foregone conclusion.”

 Most individuals are well aware of the fact that they’re being taken for granted and treated unfairly, but still have trouble with saying no to such exploitation.
 On the other end of the spectrum, you have people who don’t consider themselves as unassertive but do feel disheartened and discontent about key areas of their lives, and feel that the abuser (romantic partner or superior at work for instance) has the right to inflict such mistreatment, and as such, do nothing.

-NLP training would enable such individuals to realise that changes need to be made, that they have rights that are being denied, and that the power to remedy the situation lies with them.
+NLP training would enable such individual to realize that changes need to be made, that they have rights that are being denied, and that the power to remedy the situation lies with them.

 Uncovering suitable techniques of self-assertion in different situations